What Is Suboxone?

 What is Naloxone?

 Aside from Buprenorphine, Naloxone is also the main component of Suboxone.
-Naloxone is an FDA-approved medication used to counteract the effects of an opioid overdose quickly.
+Naloxone is an FDA-approved medication that quickly counteract the effects of an opioid overdose.
 This medication is available in several formulations, including those intended for administration as a nasal spray (Kloxxado, Narcan) or an injectable solution.
 Naloxone is a safe medication and is not known to cause harm when administered in typical doses to opioid-naïve patients.
 Naloxone is known by the common brand name Narcan.
 The effects of Narcan (Naloxone) are rapid but not long-lasting.
 Naloxone is added to buprenorphine to reduce its abuse potential when injected.

 Since Naloxone is an opioid antagonist, it blocks and reverses the effects of opioids in the nervous system.
 The purpose of Naloxone as an ingredient of Suboxone is to prevent people from overdosing on Buprenorphine.
 Naloxone also minimizes a person’s risk of relapse by preventing them from experiencing the addictive and euphoric sensations that opioids normally cause.